Jumping rope and jumping jacks do both involve jumps but they are also very different. Find out what activity is the best for you.

-The main difference most people care about when comparing jumping rope vs jumping jacks is how many calories each exercise burns.
+One of the details most people are interested in when comparing jumping rope vs jumping jacks is how many calories each exercise burns.

-If you compare the jumping rope vs jumping jacks the estimations would say that jumping rope is better when it comes to maximum calorie burning in the least amount of time.
-How intense you do each exercise matters a lot.
+If you compare the jumping rope vs jumping jacks; the estimations say that jumping rope has more potential for burning a lot of calories in a short amount of time.
+How intensely you do each exercise matters a lot.

 Calories burned with jumping rope

-If you want more in-depth estimations and techniques to burn more calories while jumping rope make sure you read the article on how many calories jumping rope burns.
+If you are interested in more in-depth estimations and how these numbers were calculated, you can check out the article on how many calories jumping rope burns.